barmanroys/bilby-assignment/extraction_pipeline/README.md

 to recognise the named entities and inserts the recognised entities into a MySQL database.
 The named entity recognition task is isolated from the main pipeline by a containerised service interface.

-##### Infra Requirements
+##### Infrastructure Requirements

 Make sure you got

 * recent versions
-  of <a href="https://docs.docker.com/get-started/overview/" target="_top">Docker daemon and CLI</a> installed.
-The
+  of <a href="https://docs.docker.com/get-started/overview/" target="_top">Docker daemon, compose and CLI</a> installed.
-  current repository was tested on Docker version 28.1.1.
+  The development version is Docker 28.1.1.
-* a POSIX environment (tested on Ubuntu 24.04) with the following variables set appropriately for your scripts/container to access them
+* a POSIX environment (I tested on Ubuntu 24.04) with the following variables set appropriately for your scripts/container to access them

 | Environment <br/> Variable | Value